RonanMc99/coachs-plan/README.md

 ## Testing

-I began the testing using some simple unittests using SimpleTestCase and TestCasel; however, due to the complexity of working with a third-party payment processor, most tests for the main shopping logic was performed by manual QA and recorded in a spreadsheet.
+I began the testing using some simple unittests using SimpleTestCase and TestCasel; however, due to the complexity of working with a third-party payment processor, testing for the main shopping logic was performed by manual QA and recorded in a spreadsheet.

 To execute tests: